zachlatta/hackclub/workshops/ajar/README.md

 > Notice we **do not** invoke the `mouseMoved` function ourselves (by writing
 > `mouseMoved()`).
 Instead we simply tell the `EventListner` to invoke the
-> function for us each time it recieves a `mousemove` event.
+> function for us each time it receives a `mousemove` event.

 Finally, let's draw a new cell each time the mouse is moved.
 To do this, we simply invoke the `drawUserCell` function from within our `mouseMoved`